 Integrin Alpha 7 antibody | 8G2

 Mouse anti Human Integrin alpha 7 antibody, clone 8G2 recognizes human integrin alpha 7.
 Integrin alpha 7 is a 1148 amino acid ~130 kDa type 1 single pass transmembrane glycoprotein.
 Integrin alpha 7 is the primary receptor for laminin in myoblasts and myofibres (Ziober et al. 2015).
-Mutations in the ITGA7 gene cause a form of congenital muscular dystrophy (Hyashi et al. 1998).
+Mutations in the ITGA7 gene can lead to the development of a form of congenital muscular dystrophy (MDCI) presenting at or near birth with hypotonia, muscle weakness and commonly, joint contractures (Hyashi et al. 1998).

 - Target Species